-- 1. Click the database row to select it and go to its overview. - The bottom of this screen will contain a few icons, one of which is labeled Connection Info (and has an icon that looks like >i).
+- 1. Click on the database row to select it and go to its overview. - The bottom of this screen will contain a few icons, one of which is labeled Connection Info (and has an icon that looks like >i).
 Click on that icon to pop up a modal window that contains the connection string URI for your new MongoLab database server. - 3.
 Copy that URI to your clipboard. - 4.
 Edit server.js in your local app and replace the mongoose.connect connection string with the new string you just copied.
-No need to update username and password as Azure has already taken care of this for you:
+There is no need to update username and password as Azure has already taken care of this for you by using the following code: